imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images56.png "images56.png")

-Clicking the upper right image selects the whole “Figure”, the highest level container in EZFig (note the yellow color of the selection and the "Figure" keyword drawn in the center of the figure object)
+Clicking the upper right image selects the whole "Figure", the highest level container in EZFig (note the yellow color of the selection and the "Figure" keyword drawn in the center of the figure object)

 ![](/media/Images57.png "images57.png")

 Clicking the upper right image again selects a "Row", a lower level container in EZFig.
-(Note the cyan color of the selection and the "Row" keyword drawn in the center of the “row” object).
+(Note the cyan color of the selection and the "Row" keyword drawn in the center of the "row" object).

 ![](/media/Images58.png "images58.png")